 View the full Prepare RI report.

 The Office of the Postsecondary Commissioner and the public institutions of higher education, with consultation from the RI Department of Education, have developed lists of recommended courses for dual enrollment at each of the institutions.
 These lists are intended to help students and counselors in selecting courses that meet high school requirements and best match students’ postsecondary goals.

 For concurrent enrollment courses, the Office of the Postsecondary Commissioner, in conjunction with the public higher education institutions, has developed a list of concurrent enrollment courses that was approved by the RI Board of Education at its March 2, 2016 meeting.
 The list includes courses that transfer easily among the three public higher ed institutions, apply widely to degrees and certificates, and allow students to experience rigorous, college-level work.

 During the 2013 legislative session, the General Assembly passed the Dual Enrollment Equal Opportunity Act (RIGL §16-100) to enable Rhode Island high school students to be dually enrolled in secondary school classes and college courses.
 The Board of Education was directed to convene a work group consisting of representatives of the Department of Elementary and Secondary Education, the Office of the Postsecondary Commissioner, and stakeholders from secondary and postsecondary education.
 Dual enrollment regulations were developed out of these discussions.
-The regulations were approved by the Council on Postsecondary Education on December 2, 2014 and by the Board of Education on April 27, 2015 and were updated in 2018.
+The regulations were first approved by the Council on Postsecondary Education on December 2, 2014 and by the Board of Education on April 27, 2015 and were updated in 2018.